Article written by Elisa

 Early morning at Le Grand Bé

-Day 4 of this driving tour of Brittany explores some beautiful sights.
+Day 4 of this road trip in Brittany itinerary explores some beautiful sights.
 If possible, wake up early – when the tide is still low – and hike to Le Grand Bé, an uninhabited islet located a few hundred meters off the ramparts of Saint-Malo.
-It is here that the illustrious romantic writer François-René de Chateaubriand (Saint-Malo 1768 – Paris 1848) rests for eternity, near the edge of the cliff and eternally facing the sea and the storm of which, he said, “the noise rocked my first sleep.”
+It is here that the illustrious romantic writer François-René de Chateaubriand (Saint-Malo 1768 – Paris 1848) rests for eternity, near the edge of the cliff and eternally facing the sea and the storm of which he said, “the noise rocked my first sleep.”

-Chateaubriand’s tomb does not have any inscription, but a non-nominative plaque (one without his name) was however placed on the wall behind the grave with the following inscription:
+Chateaubriand’s tomb does not have any inscription, but a non-nominative plaque (one without his name) was placed on the wall behind the grave with the following words:

 This place also provides an incredible panorama of Saint-Malo from the beach.

 GOOD TO KNOW: You can only visit the Grand Bé for a few hours a day when it is low tide.
-Roughly, you will have an access window of 3 hours.
-For this, refer to the low tide time of the day (check the link to the tide times for Saint-Malo at the end of day 3) and add 1h30 before and after this reference time.
-This is your window of opportunity to visit the Grand Bé.
+Roughly, you will have a 3-hour access window.
+For this, refer to the low tide time of the day (check the link to the tide times for Saint-Malo at the end of day 3) and add 1 hour 30 minutes before and after this reference time.
+This is your time window to visit the Grand Bé.

-Head back to St. Malo and linger over a second coffee (and perhaps a second breakfast) before leaving the city for Cancale.
+Head back to Saint-Malo and linger over a second coffee (and perhaps a second breakfast) before leaving the city for Cancale.

 Spend the Remainder of the Morning at Cancale

-Located on the Bay of Mont St. Michel, Cancale is a seaside resort best known for its fishing port and oyster farming center.
+Located on the Bay of Mont Saint-Michel, Cancale is a seaside resort in Brittany best known for its fishing port and oyster farming center.
 Here you can get a taste of the famous Cancale oysters, which in the 17th and 18th centuries arrived at the tables of the King and nobles twice a week by special courier.

 DID YOU KNOW?
-In Cancale, they have harvested oysters since at least Roman times.
+In Cancale, oysters have been harvested since at least Roman times.
 The village has the label ‘Site remarquable du goût,’ but their oysters are not protected by an AOC (Apellation d’Origine Contrôlée) as yet.
 Cancale’s specialty is the huître plate / flat oyster (Ostrea Edulis), which was the only oyster known and eaten until the 19th century.
-Due to intense harvesting today in Brittany you can find this oyster only in deep water in the bay of Mont-Saint-Michel, which makes it more difficult to harvest and, therefore, more expensive.
+Due to intense harvesting, you can find this oyster only in deep water in the bay of Mont-Saint-Michel, which makes it more difficult to harvest and, therefore, more expensive.
 Cancale was saved ‘in extremis’ by the arrival of the Portuguese oyster, also known as huître creuse / hollow oyster (Crassostrea Gigas), that we eat everywhere in France.
-When you visit the harbor of Cancale, try both kinds of oysters, they taste very different!
-The oyster price depends on the type of oyster and its size (which range from Nº1 to Nº5 /Nº4).
+When you visit the harbor of Cancale, try both kinds of oysters; they taste very different!
+The oyster price depends on the type of oyster and its size, which ranges from Nº1 to Nº5 /Nº4.

 Day 5 | Mont Saint-Michel (in Normandy)

-Day 5 of this Bretagne road trip is dedicated to visiting Mont St. Michel.
+Day 5 of this Bretagne road trip is dedicated to visiting Mont Saint-Michel.
 Mont Saint-Michel in Normandy is one of the wonders of the Western World and one of France’s most spectacular sites.

-Explore the medieval abbey, visit the bay with a local guide, and taste Mont St. Michel’s unique dishes, such as the omelet by La Mère Poulard or the Lamb (AOP) Prés salés du Mont-Saint-Michel (a unique type of lamb that is raised in the salt-marsh meadows of Mont-Saint-Michel).
-For the history and what to see and do at Mont St. Michel, head to this article.
+Explore the medieval abbey, visit the bay with a local guide, and taste Mont Saint-Michel’s unique dishes, such as the omelet by La Mère Poulard or the Lamb (AOP) Prés salés du Mont-Saint-Michel (a unique type of lamb that is raised in the salt-marsh meadows of Mont-Saint-Michel).
+For the history and what to see and do at Mont Saint-Michel, read this article.

-TIP: Mont Saint-Michel is a very popular destination that sees the crowds from spring to the end of fall.
-Don’t waste any of your time when visiting, click here to buy a ticket for priority entrance.
+TIP: Mont Saint-Michel is a very popular destination that sees crowds from spring to the end of fall.
+Don’t waste any of your time when visiting, click here to buy tickets for priority entrance.

 Experience tandem skydiving and fly over the bay of Mont-Saint-Michel, a once-in-a-lifetime opportunity to admire the Wonder of the Western World from a unique point of view!
-The departure point is from Val-Saint-Père, 25km northeast of the island, while the drop zone is located by the sea, which allows you to admire the bay of Mont-Saint-Michel from a unique point of view.
+The departure point is from Val-Saint-Père, 25km northeast of the island, while the drop zone is located by the sea, which allows you to admire the bay of Mont-Saint-Michel from a unique perspective.

-If this sounds too scary to you, then try the microlight flight over Saint Michel Bay in Normandy, accelerations that will certainly remind you of a motorbike, except that you are in the air!
+If this sounds too scary to you, try a microlight flight over Saint-Michel Bay in Normandy.
+You will experience accelerations that will certainly remind you of a motorbike, except that you are in the air!

-This road trip Brittany ends in Mont St-Michel, one of France’s most beautiful sites.
+This road trip Brittany ends in Mont Saint-Michel, one of France’s most beautiful sites.
 With more time available, consider this Normandy road trip that covers the D-Day landing beaches and other related sites.

 So, what are you waiting for?
 Book this Brittany road trip today!